aignas/lenjones-iterate/README.markdown

 Purpose:
 --------
 The simulation of gas particles in a container by using Leonard-Jones potential equations.
+This is just for fun and learning C++.

 TODO:
 ----